 - Marketing materials

-Within an industry where model agencies need to establish two way connections (model – agency, client – agency) Headshots of models they represents is of utmost importance for their work.
+Within an industry where model agencies need to establish two-way connections (model – agency, client-agency); Headshots of models, they represent, are of utmost importance for their work.

 Where and how Headshots of models are used: